abdohelmy/Kutba_app/docs/PRIVACY_POLICY.md

 > Draft: replace the bracketed details and confirm the retention and legal arrangements before publishing.

 Khutba lets individuals read translated Friday sermons and lets mosque administrators upload, translate, review, and publish them.
-The app is operated by **[OPERATOR NAME AND ADDRESS]**.
-For privacy questions or requests, contact **[PRIVACY EMAIL]**.
+The app is operated by Abdelrahman Mohamed.
+For privacy questions or requests, contact abdohelmy1995@gmail.com.

 ## Information we handle